LisaLYW/ArchersOnline/README.md

 F (Press) to make the main camera return to the archer

+V (Click) to stop or play background music in game (only in fight scene)

+B (Click) to change the current background music in game (only in fight scene)

+N/M (Click) to end the current fighting (player 1 win / player 2 win), you can use these to quickly restart

 Mouse Click on mini map to control the camera move to specific position

 Mouse Click to choose menu item